 Moving the content over was not too much work, and I could use a much larger video embed than before.
 I can use the front page for presenting as more of a random serendipitous play, and I could explore by category or assemble some re-ordering.
 But more so it feels more elegant.
 To me.

 So now I have 22 stories.
 I want more.
 I would like to double the number by next week; I am slotted to present this sometime second week of March for ETMOOC.
 I’ve already done one round of email nags, and if I know your address, expect another.

 What I am asking for should take you less than five minutes.
 Pull up youtube, comb your hair, and use the web cam to record a story.
 What kind?
 Just tell em of a time when being open or sharing on the web led to an unexpected positive outcome.
 It happens all the time!.

 Watch the video and send me a story!

-The New Site, Look for True Stories of Open Sharing by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+New Site, Look for True Stories of Open Sharing by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.